The UKV model - Kilometre-scale forecasting over the UK with the Unified Model

-January 2012 - The Met Office runs a 1.5 km grid length model over the UK in order to produce improved forecasts of small scale weather such as thunderstorm and winter snow.
+January 2012 - This Research News article introduces the Met Office's 1.5 km grid length model over the UK, which is run in order to produce improved forecasts of small scale weather such as thunderstorms and winter snow.

 The area of the UKV model is shown in figure below.
 The boundary data for any limited area (i.e. not global) model are provided from a model covering a larger area (either a global model or a larger limited area model).
 In the case of the UKV the boundaries are currently supplied from the global model.
 Since the large jump in grid length at the boundaries from 25 km to 1.5 km could cause problems the UKV is a variable resolution model (hence the name).
 Within the green rectangle in this figure the grid length is 1.5 km, between the green and the red rectangle the grid length smoothly increases to 4 km.
 For the rest of the area shown outside the red rectangle the grid length is 4 km.
 These variations in grid length take place independently in the x and y directions so the grid cells are 4x1.5 km along the edges and 4x4 km in the corners as shown.